Vitaphone: Legacy

-Warners' short-subject division The Vitaphone Corporation (officially dissolved at the end of 1959) is best remembered for releasing the Looney Tunes and Merrie Melodies cartoons.
-In the 1950s, the Warner Bros. record label boasted "Vitaphonic" high-fidelity recording.
-In the 1960s, the end titles of Merrie Melodies cartoons (beginning with From Hare to Heir 1960) carried the legend "A Vitaphone Release".
-Looney Tunes of the same period (beginning with that same year's Hopalong Casualty) were credited as "A Vitagraph Release", making further use of the name of Vitagraph Studios in Brooklyn, which the Warners had bought in 1925, used as a facility for working out practical sound film production techniques and filming some early musical shorts, and from which a name for the previously nameless Western Electric sound-on-disc system had been derived.
-By late 1968, the Vitaphone/Vitagraph titles had become swapped inbetween the Looney Tunes and Merrie Melodies series titles.

 Vitaphone was among the first 25 inductees into the TECnology Hall of Fame at its establishment in 2004, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."
 The award notes that Vitaphone, though short-lived, helped in popularizing theater sound and was critical in stimulating the development of the modern sound reinforcement system.

 Though operating on principles so different as to make it unrecognizable to a Vitaphone engineer, DTS is a sound-on-disc system, the first to gain wide adoption since the abandonment of Vitaphone.